Tarakk/plumed-cumd/README.md

 The codes can be found in the 'codes' folder, while the 'examples' folder contains GROMACS-PLUMED input files.
 A README file containing instructions is also provided.

-(It is to be noted that, the current version is a development version; changes will be made in order to improve the method and code.)
+(It is to be noted that, the current version is a development version.
+In order to improve the method, changes will be made in the future release of the code.)